Osama-Babiker-Hamza/Bike-Sharing-Data-Analysis-Project/README.md

 ### Data Sources

-The primary dataset used for this analysis is the Bike Share Data file by Damion from kaggle (https://www.kaggle.com/datasets/derescio/bike-share-data)
+The primary dataset used for this analysis is the Bike Share Data file by Damion from kaggle [Download here](https://www.kaggle.com/datasets/derescio/bike-share-data)

+### Tools
+- Power Query - data manipulation and calculations
+- PowerBI - Creating reports

+### Data Cleaning/Preparation
+In the initial data preparation phase, we performed the following tasks:
+1. Load All Monthly CSV Files
+   Begin by loading all 12 CSV files, each representing a month of data, into Power BI.
+2.

 ### Recommendations